liamcain/obsidian-calendar-plugin/README.md

 - **Folder:** The folder that your weekly notes go into.
 It can be the same or different from your daily notes.
 By default they are placed in your vault root.
 - **Template:** Configure a template for weekly notes.
 Weekly notes have slightly different template tags than daily notes.
 See here for the list of supported [weekly note template tags](#template-tags).

+> Note: The path here won't autocomplete for you, you'll need to enter the full path.

 - **Format:** The date format for the weekly note filename.
 Defaults to `"YYYY-[W]ww`.
 If you use `DD` in the week format, this will refer to first day of the week (Sunday or Monday, depending on your settings).